kyleko1234/myEasyLedger/README.md

 #### Setting up application properties
 You will need to configure the application properties of the backend before launching the app.
 The application properties file is found in the following directory: `Easy_Ledger/rest_api/src/main/resources/application.properties`.
 - `spring.datasource.url` should be set to `jdbc:postgresql://[YOUR DATABASE URL HERE]`.
 If you are running PostgreSQL on a local machine and have set it up according to the previous instructions, this should be set to `jdbc:postgresql://localhost:5432/easyledger`.
 - `spring.datasource.password` should be set to the password that you set up for the 'easyledger' database.
+The default password in the `application.properties` file is `KoPostgres`, but you should change this to your own database password.
 - `app.jwtSecret` should be set to your API signing key.
 - `spring.mail.host` and `spring.mail.port` should be the URL and port of your smtp service.
 The committed application.properties file uses Gmail.
 - `spring.mail.username` and `spring.mail.password` are the username and password for your smtp service.
-The app will work without spring.mail properties set up, but you will be unable to use endpoints that require mail such as registration, forgot password, and verification.
+The app will work without spring.mail properties set up, but you will be unable to use endpoints that require mail such as registration, "forgot password", and email verification.

 #### Setting up application properties using command-line arguments
 Instead of directly editing application.properties, you can use command line arguments to set application properties.
 This is useful for sensitive information you would prefer not to hardcode.
 Command-line arguments override the properties hardcoded into application.properties.